green-coding-solutions/website/content/jobs/green-operations-marketing-manager.md

 ---
 title: "Green Operations and Marketing Manager"
-description: "Open role for Operations and Marketing Manager at Green Coding Berlin GmbH to work on sustainable software."
+description: "Open role for Green Operations and Marketing Manager at Green Coding Berlin GmbH to work on sustainable software."
 ---

-We are seeking an experienced and dynamic individual to join our organization as a Operations and Marketing Manager (OMM).
+We are seeking an experienced and dynamic individual to join our organization as a (Green) Operations and Marketing Manager (OMM).
 The OMM will be responsible for overseeing and optimizing our company's day-to-day operations, fundraising and general customer/ client outreach.

 At Green Coding Berlin we create a green software community and ecosystem in Berlin.